DeepaliSukhdeve/DeepaliSukhdeve/README.md

 👋 Hi, I’m Deepali Sukhdeve,
-Passionate Data Analyst with a flair for transforming data into actionable insights. 📊 🚀 Expertise in front-end technologies like SQL Server Reporting Services (SSRS) and Visual Studio. 💻 🛢️ Proficient in managing MySQL and SQL Server databases, with a knack for SSMS (SQL Server Management Studio). 📈 🌟 Always ready to explore new technologies and embrace fresh challenges. 🌐
+Passionate Data Analyst with a flair for transforming data into actionable insights. 📊 🚀 Expertise in front-end technologies like Tableau, Power BI, SQL Server Reporting Services (SSRS) and Visual Studio. 💻 🛢️ Proficient in managing MySQL and SQL Server databases, with a knack for SSMS (SQL Server Management Studio). 📈 🌟 Always ready to explore new technologies and embrace fresh challenges. 🌐